SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### STRAUD

-> THERE IS NO GREATER REWARD THAN ELEVATING OTHERS OUT OF IGNORANCE.
+> THERE IS NO GREATER VOCATION THAN ELEVATING OTHERS OUT OF IGNORANCE.

 <br><i>He paused.</i>